Jac21/GistsCollection/README.md

 	- FileByteInverter (mini-utility that uses C# indexers to invert the bytes of a given file)
 	- Shuffler (Generic C# object shuffler)
 > - Node.js
-	- async module (snippets of Javascript code that utilize asynchronous programming)
+	- async_module (snippets of Javascript code that utilize asynchronous programming)
+	- general
 > - Python
 	- MatasanoChallenges (Crypto and security-oriented python scripts, intended to solve the Matasano [CryptoPals](http://cryptopals.com/) challenges)